zshipko/yurt/README.md

-Hoof
+Yurt
 ====

-`hoof` is an HTTP microframework for OCaml
+`yurt` is an HTTP microframework for OCaml

 ## Dependencies